PawanRamaMali/Docker/README.md

 ## Docker Commands

-* Run a command in a new container
+* Run docker in a new container
 ```
 docker run [OPTIONS] IMAGE [COMMAND] [ARG...]
 ```